fraserw/trippy/README.md

 Once dependencies are installed, trippy can be installed with a simple pip invocation

     pip install trippy

+**for now, trippy is on the pypi test survery, so use
+      pip install -i https://testpypi.python.org/pypi trippy **

 Accesibility can be checked with a few import commands